 But what are those skills, exactly?
-Lisa Crowhurst, of INTO University of East Anglia London, talks you through them…
+INTO’s Lisa Crowhurst, talks you through them…

 If you want to do well at a UK university, you’ll need a “toolbox” of academic skills.
 These will help you to get the most out of your classes and perform well in assignments – they’ll also be useful in your future career!
 Here are my top 6:

 At UK and US universities, you’ll be expected to contribute to group discussions in seminars and tutorials.
 So it’s important that you develop your skills in speaking, listening, presenting ideas, and engaging with different viewpoints.

 Career relevancy: By developing your group discussion skills, you’ll be more confident in professional meetings.
 You’ll know how to make your views heard while still respecting your colleagues’ opinions.

 Critical thinking is about developing your own opinions based on the facts presented.
 It’s about identifying an author’s purpose, considering the evidence, and reflecting on different perspectives.